INTERVIEW Kailash Kher on Sufi music, spirituality and social change

 Mystical and mesmerising is the closest you can come while describing the aura Kailash Kher creates when he sings.

-How are you able to strike a balance between Bollywood and Sufi music?
+How do you find the balance between Bollywood and Sufi music?

-To me work is worship and music is divine.
-My belief in the divinity of music is reflected through my expressions and voice.
-Music is part of me.
+Work is worship to me and music is divine.
+My belief in the divinity of music is reflected through my emotions, expressions and voice while singing and hence music is a very intimate, inner and personal feeling to me.
 So, for me, there is no difference between Bollywood and Sufi music.

-The popularity of classical music seems to be on a decline, particularly among the youth.
-What do you feel about it?
+Classical music is said to be on a decline, particularly among the youth.
+What is your take on that?

-Well, I do not think so.
-My fans have largely been the youth and they have followed my music be it in the Bollywood or classical form.
+Well, I have a contrary belief.
+Ever since 2002, my fans have largely been the youth and they have followed my music regularly be it in the Bollywood or classical form.
 I may also attribute my success to the growth of Internet and one does know it is the youth who constitute the dominant part of the users.
-I believe the youth does like classical music and my success can proves this.
+So, I believe that the youth does like classical music and my success can be an apt example.

 How would you describe the connection between music and spirituality?

-Spirituality, according to me, is determined by what you are.
+Spirituality, according to me, is determined by what you and your deeds are.
 Your character is an important precursor to spirituality and music is the mirror.
 Music, hence, is the reflection of spirituality.
-The more you are pure at heart, the better your music will be.
-Music is the best gift of God to mankind.
+The more you are pure at heart, the better your music is.
+Music is the purest gift of God to mankind.

-Whatever is happening is an indicator of an inevitable change that is about to happen in our society, which should be dealt sensibly.
-A simultaneous change in the character of an individual is also required and a changed individual should volunteer to change the unchanged.
-We have to make sure that everyone is a part of this change.
+Whatever is happening is an indicator of an inevitable change that is about to happen in our society which should be dealt sensibly, sympathetically and with kindness.

 MUHAMMAD MUTAHHAR AMIN